-I have given many talks over the past few years; mainly related to Sussex history and genealogy.
-My latest talk is on the history of the Lewes Workhouse building; a once imposing structure on the edge of the town, but now long-forgotten.
+I also have a talk on ‘The history of the Lewes Workhouse building’; a once imposing structure on the edge of the town, but now long-forgotten.

 Although my local history talks are well-researched and factual, they often lean towards the light-hearted and entertaining, such as the talks entitled ‘A Turbulent History of Pub Life in Lewes’ (featuring myriad tales of drunken men and women in the Edwardian era), and ‘A Sporting History of Sussex: from the amazing to the bizarre’ (which takes a look at the many unusual sporting activities within the county over the past 200 years; from jingling matches to menagerie races).

-Upcoming talks:
+Upcoming public talks:

-My talks (synopses)
+My talks

 ‘A History of Sport in Sussex; from the amazing to the bizarre’